Public Data Catalogue

 In order to finalize the data upload, click the cloud button underneath the dataset title.
 After this process completes, navigate to the toolbox and select “Edit Source Metadata”.
 Fill in the metadata for your entire dataset to the best of your ability - metadata is almost as important as the data itself.
 At the very minimum, you must include a title and an abstract, contained within the textual tab, in order to save your dataset.
 Click Save and Close when you are finished.

 Still within the Toolbox, select “Create a New View” and select vector tile, name the view and click “Create”.
-Navigate back to the view list, where you will see your new view.
-It should automatically display a variable of the data source you saved.
+Navigate back to the view list, where you will see your new empty view.
+You will have to now select the source layer to visualize.

 Select the pencil button beneath your view.
+Select the name of the source layer under the “Source Layer” option and click “Save” to automatically visualize it.
+You can select a different attribute to visualize under “Source Attribute”.
 Fill in all the available metadata that is relevant to the variable you are displaying out of the dataset.
 This will be viewable to all user groups you set in this dialogue.
 Metadata such as date, source, and scale increase the integrity of the dataset for the user.
 Select which primary variable you would like to display.
 Click Save and you should see your new view on the map.

-You can now delete the original source data that you uploaded - it is now saved within your new view.
-Click the “Garbage can” icon beneath your data, which should have an orange button.
-Your view is now in the UN Biodiversity Lab and ready to be styled.
+You should now delete the original temporary source data that you uploaded - it is now saved within your new view.
+Click the garbage can icon beneath your data, which should have an orange button.
+Your view is now in your project and ready to be styled.
 Secondary variables will appear in a pop-up when a feature is clicked - these and the primary variables can be changed anytime by repeating the previous step.

 Styling a vector view